10 Things to Know About Men’s Hair Color

 10. What Should You Do Before Dying Your Hair?

-Before dying, you should not use styling products like hair gel, hair straighter, hair chemically relaxers, and hairdryer.
+Before dying, you should not use hair gel, hair straighter, hair chemically relaxers, and hairdryer.
 These products may double the damage caused by dye chemical ingredients or even make the effect of dye chemical ingredients slower.

 One of the prominent signs of ageing is going gray.
-Some men embark on their gray hairs while others try to cover them.
+Some men embark on their gray hair; others choose to keep it the way it was.
 Several hair dyes are specifically produced to cover gray hair.
-This article guides you to choose the right colour and dye-based on your priorities and shows you some tips and tricks you can take advantage of it.
+This article guides you to choose the right colour based on your priorities and offers tips and tricks to feel confident and happy with your appearance.